Hartstreet Oil: Noble's Acquisition Of Clayton Williams And A Production Analysis Of The Southern Delaware Basin

 (Source: Welldatabase.com)

-While it didn't produce as well as Angler, still and exceptional result.
+While it didn't produce as well as Angler, still an exceptional result.
 This is magnified on a production per foot basis.
 W STATE 1204H is a 6,226-foot lateral completed by Concho.

 (Source: Welldatabse.com)